nitad54448/win10-installer-yappari-v5-2023/README.md

 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
 As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.

 # Panels #
-The program has a graphic panel window with 6 options, a parameter list and several commands grouped in the right side of the window.
+The program has several graphic panel window with, a parameter list and several commands grouped in the right side of the window.

 ## Zr, -Zi ##
 This panel shows a Nyquist plot, which is a standard way to visualize impedance data.
 The scale on the graph will adjust automatically based on the data, with the same axis range for the imaginary part and real part.
 However, if you want to manually set a specific range, you can disable the Auto-axis feature by clicking on the graph, or directly changing the scale in the legend.
 Some other standard graph functions are available in the top left "palette" such as zoom in, out... etc. All graphic panels will plot experimental and simulated data (if any) of selected datasets.

-## Zr, Zi ##
+## Zr, Zi, ln R, theta ##
-These panels will show the dependency of impedances (real, imaginary or modulus) as a function of frequency and the differences between the calculated and experimental values (if any).
+These panels will show the dependency of impedances (real, imaginary, modulus or phase) as a function of frequency and the differences between the calculated and experimental values (if any).

 ## 3D plot ##
 This panel will show a 3D plot of selected datasets, either in Nyquist, Zr or Zi or their difference, as selected by the user.
 This is useful for many datasets, more than 20 I guess, it will allow the user to see tendencies or check systematic errors in the fits.
 You can right click on the graph to adjust plotting properties to your liking (3D Plot Properties) or change the size of the graph.